taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 After a tense moment, Min focuses her intradermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.

 #### [Back to Table of Contents](https://github.com/taunsquared/graphic-novel-thesis/blob/master/ComicBookScript/2019-02-09_Script-Milestone2.md#table-of-contents)

+## Interlude 2

+*W-eyes, looking side to side
+squish to the front when the shrimp's on the run.
+A morpheus tangle, got eight arms to wrangle,
+no spine, but masterminds of foolin' your sight.*

+*Are you ready to hunt?
+Then middle arms up!
+Sneak, sneak, sneak, sneak,
+stretch, stretch, stretch, stretch.
+Now prepare the tentacles,
+make a tripod and throw!
+Did you catch or miss?
+The pattern is how I know!*

+*Chromatic array in their skin
+is how they betray
+when they decide whether to attack or hide.
+But when they have a secret,
+they know how to keep it,
+cuz light they polarize for colorblind eyes!*

+*--"Cuttlefish Song", by T. Sorriso
+From "Heartsongs of the [Vigilante Intergalactic Roustabout Scholars](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)", 2nd edition, Dec 2245.*

 ## Chapter 6